hackclub/hackclub/CONTRIBUTING.md

 Below is the recommended contribution flow for submitting [case studies](case_studies/).

-1. Go to [Cloud9](https://c9.io/) and open your "hackedu" workspace.
+1. Go to [Cloud9](https://c9.io/) and open your "hackclub" workspace.
 2. Make sure that the email address associated with git is correct.

         $ git config user.email